 Aim of Minimum Unit Pricing (MUP)

 To reduce the consumption of alcohol, particularly among hazardous and harmful drinkers, leading to reduction in alcohol-related harm.

 SHAAP was the first organisation to call for MUP, when we published the report, ‘Price, Policy and Public Health’ in 2007.

-Read BMJ editorial 'Minimum Unit Pricing for alcohol in Scotland' by John D Rooney & Eric Carlin, published 25th September 2019
+Read BMJ editorial 'Minimum Unit Pricing for alcohol in Scotland' by John D Mooney & Eric Carlin, published 25th September 2019.

 What does MUP do?

 MUP sets a minimum price of 50p per unit of alcohol below which no alcohol in Scotland may be sold.

 Whisky, 70cl, 40% abv

 Vodka 70cl, 37.5% abv

 Wine, 75cl, 12.5% abv